aeftimia/tlang/_sources/introduction.rst.txt

 .. currentmodule:: tlang.core

 Tlang is a DSL designed to make writing readable mainainable transpilers less impossible.
-It seamlessly handles left recursion, context sensitivity, ambiguity, and multiple passes.
+For those less familiar with compilers, it helps you build robust readable systems that perform complex string substitutions (imagine automatically refactoring code in predefined ways).
+For those familiar with parsing and compilers, it seamlessly handles left recursion, context sensitivity, ambiguity, and multiple passes.
 Tlang is designed to be lightweight, and flexible.
 Recognizing it can't anticipate every possible usecase, Tlang aims to make it as simple as possible to define new parsers and operations that integrate nicely with its core constructs.

 Motivation and Backstory
 =============